townmath/cisp400-reader/_sources/c_review/hello-world.rst

    auto almost_pi = (int)3.14159;

-Know that these two forms are equivalent, but the first is preferred.
+These two casts are roughly equivalent, but the first is preferred.
+We discuss why later in the book.
 We will be learning other ways to explicitly cast that are a bit more consistent with C++11's more uniform initialization syntax.